Crate azure_identity

 §Credentials

-A credential is a class that contains or can obtain the data needed for a service client to authenticate requests.
+A credential is a struct that contains or can obtain the data needed for a service client to authenticate requests.
 Service clients across the Azure SDK accept a credential instance when they’re constructed, and use that credential to authenticate requests.

 §Examples

-§Authenticate with DefaultAzureCredential
+§Authenticate with DeveloperToolsCredential

-use azure_identity::DefaultAzureCredential;
+use azure_identity::DeveloperToolsCredential;

 use azure_security_keyvault_secrets::SecretClient;